joakin/elm-flee/README.md

 ## TODO

-- [ ] Add the tree borders to the level
+- [ ] Offset animations by some number to avoid all animals running at the same time
 - [ ] Add timer countdown before start with some instructions instead of text in level
 - [ ] Flesh out game mechanics
 - [ ] Make touch input work.
 Hard with playground.
 Unsure on how to proceed now.

 Later:

+- [ ] FX for menu
+- [ ] FX for timer
-- [ ] FX for menu, timer, and gameplay
+- [ ] FX for gameplay

 ## Inspiration